 There are 4 key areas to consider:

-You may need a platform to manage the projects’ assets combined with communication, resources assignment and scheduling.
+You may need a platform to manage the projects’ assets combined with communication, resource assignment and scheduling.
 Fundamentally, it will act as a test management solution to support the users and the project’s needs.

 Technology capturing user actions unobtrusively and accurately with little to no effort, especially if you plan on implementing exploratory testing.
-Historically, the capturing of results is one of the most frustrating aspects of UAT, with users getting tired of documenting via print screen and pasting to word when errors occur and manually detailing what happened.
+Historically, the capturing of results is one of the most frustrating aspects of UAT, with users getting tired of documenting via print screen and pasting to Word when errors occur and manually detailing what happened.

 UAT needs to be repeated to ensure the results are as accurate as possible; however, after several testing cycles, automation can be implemented to seamlessly run the software, checking for issues that manual testing has overlooked.

-The testing process needs a test environment and ideally consistent data to go with it.
+The testing process needs a test environment and consistent data to go with it.
 Test data management tools help handle the data collected, ensuring it is easy to validate when integrated with automation and capturing user actions technology.